Home » Can Dyslexia be Prevented?

 https://www.ndcs.org.uk/documents-and-resources/teaching-phonics-to-deaf-children-guidance-for-teachers/

 Studies of the profoundly deaf (see Aaron et al. 1998), who have no phonological sensitivity, have found that they are incapable of learning to spell phonemically complex words because they cannot utilise the alphabet code’s phoneme-grapheme correspondences.
 Instead, profoundly deaf students rely on the visual matching of spelling probabilities (the statistical repetition of visual spelling patterns in words).
-This statistical learning is something our brains do automatically, below our conscious awareness.
+This statistical learning is something we all do automatically, below conscious awareness.

 ”Results showed that deaf students, who were chronologically much older, were not better spellers than hearing children from the fifth grade.
 Analysis of data revealed little evidence that the deaf students involved in the present study utilize phonology in spelling…Rote visual memory for letter patterns and sequences of letters within words, however, appears to play a role in the spelling by deaf students.
 It is concluded that sensitivity to the stochastic-dependent probabilities of letter sequences may aid spelling up to certain point but phonology is essential for spelling words whose structure is morphophonemically complex.”